 Lots of holsters manufacturers have turned out models that attempt to secure GLOCKs by the trigger guard.
 Some have been proven to be dangerous.

 The feel of the gun locking in the insert and the fact that I held it upside down and shook it, made me wonder if drawing would be difficult.
 Nope.

-The gun, gripped solidly, releases and slides right out.
+The gun, gripped solidly and pulled, releases, and slides right out.
 The retention is clearly not only a very unique, but a very effective system for holding the gun secure while allowing quick, safe draw.